Slow Traveler, and the art of slow travel

 Slow Travel by car

 Slow Travel is also possible by car - if you take your time.
 We were last year on the Grossglockner High Alpine Road on the way, one of the most beautiful pass roads through the Austrian Alps.
 It is a good forty kilometers long, actually a stone's throw.
-We took a whole day to do it: just sat down on the grass and watched a waterfall fall into the valley.
-Enjoyed a snack on the terrace of a mountain hut with a wonderful view of the surrounding mountains - away from the hustle and bustle of the big restaurants where the bus groups are waiting for their food.
-Watching cows eating grass in the mountain pasture.
+We took a whole day to do this: just sat on the grass and watched a waterfall fall into the valley.
+Enjoyed a snack on the terrace of a mountain hut with a wonderful view of the surrounding mountains - away from the hustle and bustle of the large restaurants where the bus groups wait for their food.
+Watched cows eating grass in the mountain pasture.
 And observed mountain flowers in the autumn wind.

 All this on a panoramic road known for its scenic beauty, which attracts thousands of visitors every day.
 Our Slow Travel Tour was guaranteed to be a different and more intense experience than that of the organized bus tourists.